Beverly Hills Multifamily Broker

 9561 W Olympic Blvd, Beverly Hills, CA 90212

-Our seller was a young investor who inherited a portfolio of Beverly Hills and Los Angeles real estate assets, comprised of both multifamily and single family residential properties.
-Looking to diversify some of his holdings outside of California, he identified 9561 W Olympic Blvd as a “problem” asset that he would benefit from offloading.
-The property was a beautiful courtyard style 8-unit on the corner of Camden & Olympic, with all 2-bedroom and 3-bedroom floor plans.
-Our client interviewed The Glaser Group along with two other local brokers, and ultimately picked us for our deep track record in the area and multifamily specialization.
+After inheriting a portfolio of Beverly Hills and Los Angeles real estate assets, the seller wanted to simplify his holdings and exchange into out-of-state investments.
+He identified 9561 W Olympic Blvd as a management-intensive asset that would benefit from a sale.
+The property was an 8-unit courtyard-style building at the corner of Camden and Olympic, with a mix of two- and three-bedroom floor plans.
+After interviewing multiple local brokers, the seller selected Glaser Group based on our Beverly Hills track record and multifamily specialization.

-By leveraging our strong local ties in the Beverly Hills apartment market, our team was able to secure 6 strong offers within the first 2 weeks of marketing the property.
-We ultimately decided to accept a fully non-contingent offer from an experienced local investor.
+By leveraging our local relationships in the Beverly Hills apartment market, our team secured 6 strong offers within the first 2 weeks of marketing.
+The seller ultimately accepted a fully non-contingent offer from an experienced local investor who obtained financing and closed within 45 days.

 As part of a broader portfolio sale, we assisted our client in leveraging this newly freed-up equity to execute a multi-asset 1031 exchange into out-of-state investments.